Backing Up/Restoring Kinetica

 Database Backup

-SQL commands can be used to initiate full, incremental, & differential hot backups and restorations of schema objects and data within the database.
+SQL commands can be used to initiate hot backups, with full, incremental, & differential snapshots, and restorations of schema objects & data within the database.

 Objects Backed UpObjects Not Backed Up